 - Once the oils seem to be light and fluffy, transfer them to a glass mason jar or another type of reusable container.
 Place in the fridge to fully harden.

-NOTE: If you live in an area where it is warm you may want to store your body butter in the refrigerator.
+If you live in an area where it is warm you may want to store your body butter in the refrigerator.
 Body butters are designed to melt when they make contact with the skin, but if your home gets warm, they will melt back to their liquid state.
-I live in Pennsylvania and find that I can leave my body butter out year round with no problems.
+I live in Pennsylvania and find that I can leave my body butter out year-round with no problems.

-Looking for more body butter recipes?
-Check out this post of over 50 great body butter recipes to try!
+- 50 great body butter recipes to try!